 The National Coalition for Homeless Veterans (NCHV) is one of the nation’s foremost authorities on homeless veterans’ issues, programs, legislation, federal funding streams and national policy issues, as well as interagency coordination of services and organizations providing direct services to homeless veterans.

-President and CEO, National Coalition for Homeless Veterans
+Executive Director, National Coalition for Homeless Veterans

 Director of Communications, National Coalition for Homeless Veterans